The very idea of British India seems inexplicable.

 In 1942, Britain sent the Cripps mission to offer future dominion status in return for help recruiting more soldiers.
 Cripps may have made a secret agreement with the Muslim League, allowing Muslims to opt out of a future Indian state.

-In response, the British arrested the INC's leadership.
+In response, the British arrested the INC's leadership, including Gandhi and his wife.
 Mass demonstrations burst out across the country, but were crushed by the British Army.

 The offer of independence had been made, however.
 Britain may not have realized it, but it was now just a question of when the British Raj would end.